 Like exact coordinates for cargo units, the visualization of means of transport can also increase transparency in the port.
-AIS information for tracking ship positions, sensors on jetty’s and tracking devices on trucks enable exact locations and thus automation of processes to the greatest possible extent.
-Demurrage and idle times can be avoided if the individual movements are clocked and orchestrated by IoT-controlled process management.
+AIS information for tracking ship positions, sensors on jetty’s and tracking devices on trucks enable exact localization and thus automation of processes to the greatest possible extent.
+Waiting and idle times can be avoided if the individual movements are clocked and orchestrated by IoT-controlled process management.

 An overview shows free and occupied berths with live data.

 It is advisable to track the progress of ship handling in detail in order to check one's own performance, but also to demonstrate it to customers.
 Detect plan/actual deviations at an early stage and initiate countermeasures.